 DIM and SIM modules can not exist on the 586IVX/S system board at the same time.
-Use either SIMM or DIMM only.
+Use either DIMM or SIMM only.
+Set JP14 according to the type of memory module installed on the system board.
+Refer to page xxx for more information.